infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 	* families, asking about the kind of support that was important to them in the reintegration process;
 	* elders, religious leaders or other adults, asking them about the elements needed for a child to be accepted and included in the community.
 	* output indicators (the direct products or services provided) outcome and impact indicators (which examine the success of efforts to reintegrate a child, and changes in child, family or community or the wider policy environment likely to enhance reintegration).
 Programme designers are strongly encouraged to develop their own indicators based on the specifics of their programme and on the perspectives of stakeholders involved in reintegration processes.
+* According to Ethiopian guidelines[^3],
+	* A childcare organization working on child-family reunification, after reunifying the child, shall conduct follow-up at least once in a year on the overall and specific development of a child till the child is well adjusted within the family and the surrounding environment.
+The follow up shall include child’s development with respect to:
+        * health status
+        * nutritional status
+        * physical development
+        * educational development
+        * social development; and
+        * emotional and spiritual development
 * Outcome and impact indicators of the process overall:
 	* Children and families are able to accept reunification
 	* Families agree to a post-reunification support plan